SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/analytics-and-usage-reports/analytics-and-usage-reports-screen.md

 **Workflows per Site** – Lists available workflow templates on your sites.
 **Workflows on Farm** – Shows workflow usage on your farm.

-Visit the [SPDocKit resources center](https://www.spdockit.com/resources/reports) for videos and samples of SharePoint documentation and reports by SPDocKit.

 {% hint style="warning" %}
 **Please note!**
 The **Workflow Reports section** will become visible in the navigation tree only after [installing](../../configure-and-extend-spdockit/extend-spdockit/install-spdockit-extensions.md) the extension.